renemonroy/PeerJS/README.md

 # PeerJS
 Simplifies the process of configuration, connection and transmission management on all APIs involved around P2P communication.

-It follows common implementation patterns of WebRTC by using custom events through an event emitter.
+It follows common implementation patterns of WebRTC by using custom events and a modest Api.

 > Work in progress!